mmctl/easycrypt-ext/README.md

 > expose configuration options through customization variables.
 If you know the
 > name of a variable, you can look up its documentation by pressing `C-h v`
 > (Control + h, then v), typing the variable name, and hitting Enter.
 You can
-> set these variables with `setopt` in your initialization file.
-Alternatively,
+> set these variables with `setopt` in your initialization file, typically in
+> the `:init` block of the corresponding package's `use-package` declaration.
-> you can search and set these variables through [Emacs's customization
+> Alternatively, you can search and set these variables through [Emacs's
+> customization
 > interface](https://www.gnu.org/software/emacs/manual/html_node/emacs/Easy-Customization.html),

 > :eyes: **Keybindings** :eyes: